dglaude/minecraftstatus/README.md

 - Blinking Blue mean server OK and number of blink is the number of user connected
 - Blinking constantly Red mean problem to connect to the server

+### mc_blinkt_fade.py

+Even better than mc_blinkt_fade.py, this version use fade-in fade-out rather than blinking.
+It make it even more ambiant indicator and you will notice if the program stop for some reason.
+Still minded for inclusion into a FADO lamp from IKEA.

+Here is the display logic:
+- Slow Fade in and out of Green mean server OK but no-one connected
+- Each fast Fade in and out of Blue between Green indicate the number of user connected
+- Slow Fade in and out of Red mean problem to connect to the server

 ### main.py

 This is a copy of the core part of mcstatus.py.